 The Canon EOS R5 and the Sony Cyber-shot DSC-HX90V are two digital cameras that were revealed to the public, respectively, in July 2020 and April 2015.
-The Canon R5 is a mirrorless interchangeable lens camera, while the HX90V is a fixed lens compact.
-The cameras are based on a full frame (Canon R5) and a 1/2.3-inch (HX90V) sensor.
+The R5 is a mirrorless interchangeable lens camera, while the HX90V is a fixed lens compact.
+The cameras are based on a full frame (R5) and a 1/2.3-inch (HX90V) sensor.
 The Canon has a resolution of 44.8 megapixels, whereas the Sony provides 18 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS R5 and the Sony Cyber-shot DSC-HX90V?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Canon R5 and the Sony HX90V are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony HX90V is considerably smaller (56 percent) than the Canon R5.
 It is worth mentioning in this context that the R5 is splash and dust resistant, while the HX90V does not feature any corresponding weather-sealing.